abhijeet3922/Topic-Modelling-on-Wiki-corpus/README.md

 The 3 steps are:
 1. Creating an article corpus of 70.000 - 80,000 articles from the simple wiki XML dump file. (done by wiki_parser.py)
-2. Automatically discovering hidden topics from the training articles (50,000 training articles)
+2. Automatically discovering hidden topics from the training articles (60,000 training articles)
-3. Extract topic from any articles based on topic discovered in Step 2.
+3. Extract topic from remaining articles based on topic discovered in Step 2.

 Best thing would be to follow series of blog-post for the same.
 The description about the steps to perform "Topic Modelling" from scratch can be read from my blog: